XiaoMi/mace/docs/user_guide/basic_usage.rst

 4. Build MACE into a library
 =============================

-MACE can be built into either a static or a shared library (which is specified by ``linkshared`` in YAML model deployment file).

 Use bazel to build MACE source code into a library.

     .. code:: sh

         cd path/to/mace
         # Build library
-        bazel build --config=path/to/your/model_deployment_file.yml
+        bazel build --config android mace:libmace --define neon=true --define openmp=true -cpu=arm64-v8a

-The above command will generate library files in the ``build/${library_name}/libs`` folder.
+The above command will generate a library as ``bazel-bin/mace/libmace.so``.

     .. warning::

-        1. Please verify the target_abis params in the above command and the deployment file are the same.
+        1. Please verify that the target_abis param in the above command and your deployment file are the same.
         2. If you want to build a library for a specific soc, please refer to :doc:`advanced_usage`.